hoangton/smartcash/wallets/nodeclient/backup.rst

   Support/smartcash`` in dialog at the **Go > Go To Folder** menu item in Finder

-Ensure SmartCash Node Client is not running, then simply copy the *wallet.dat* file from this folder to another folder in the normal way for your operating system.
+Ensure SmartCash NodeClient is not running, then simply copy the *wallet.dat* file from this folder to another folder in the normal way for your operating system.
 The example below shows copying the file to a USB stick using simple drag and drop while holding down **Ctrl** on a Windows system.
 On